mohadli/Quoridor/README.md

 # Quoridor in JAVA
 A Quoridor game written in JAVA language with advanced features

-This game was the final project of my Advanced Programming subject at university.
+This game was the final project of my "Advanced Programming" course at university.

 The features of this project include:
 - Multi-player and AI playing modes